DHSI 2014 offerings include the following. Fees for the 2014 DHSI are available here.

 Out-of-the-Box Text Analysis for the Digital HumanitiesDavid Hoover

-[This offering has 2 spots remaining (27 November)] This class will focus on using digital tools to enhance and deepen traditional ways of reading and analyzing texts.
+[This offering is now full (6 January)] This class will focus on using digital tools to enhance and deepen traditional ways of reading and analyzing texts.
 We will explore ways of answering questions about authorship, textual and authorial style, and meaning.
 The first sessions will introduce some freely-available tools and some widely available general software, and will address the issues of planning a project, finding/creating and preparing the texts for analysis.
 We will begin with some prepared text corpora for guided investigation as a group, so that we can concentrate on general problems, issues, and opportunities.
 Because my background is in literature, most of the emphasis will be on literary texts.
 In later sessions, participants will be able to use these tools (and perhaps others, depending on their interests) to explore texts of their own choosing, or to examine some already-prepared sets of texts in greater detail and depth.
 The backgrounds and experiences of the participants will undoubtedly differ; therefore, we will aim for an intensely collegial and collaborative atmosphere, so as to capitalize on these differences.

 Most of the tools and methods work across different languages, though there may be some problems with transliterated and accented languages, and there is a good deal of variation in how effective different techniques are in different languages.
 Most also require a substantial amount of text–either one large text or at least several texts of 1000 words or more.
 On the other hand, this class will focus on relatively detailed and intensive analysis, and is not appropriate for those who are interested in working with huge data sets or very large numbers of very long texts.
 For the purposes and methods of this class, a set of 100 novels should be considered a very large amount of data.
 We will be meeting in a computer lab where all the software used will be available.
 Much of the work will be done in Minitab (a statistical analysis program) and in tools that operate in Microsoft Excel.
 Unfortunately, Minitab is not available for the Mac, and there are likely to be problems using the Excel tools on Mac computers (unless you have a dual-boot system that includes MS Windows).
 Potential participants whose own computers are Macs and/or who have specific (groups of) texts or kinds of problems in mind that they would like to work on in the class should definitely contact the instructor before enrolling to discuss any potential difficulties or challenges.